 - In a separate bowl, mix your flour and panko.
 In 5-10 piece batches, soak chicken chunks in milk mixture then in flour mixture, Repeat this twice.

 - In a large skillet, heat olive oil on the stove and brown your chicken on all sides.
 You will not be fully cooking the chicken, just giving it a nice coat.
 Place the chicken pieces into your slow cooker

 - In a small mixing bowl, combine orange juice concentrate, brown sugar, balsamic vinegar, salt, and ketchup.
 Add more sugar if you prefer a sweeter taste.
 Pour sauce evenly over the chicken, and carefully toss to coat.

 - Cover and cook on low for 6 hours, or on high for 3 to 4.
-Serve warm over the rice of your choice.
+Serve warm over the rice or noodles of your choice.

 Recipe adapted from A Year of Slow Cooking.

 I love orange chicken.
 Especially if it can be made in a crockpot!

 Hi Kristyn, your Orange Chicken looks delicious.
 My family loves Orange Chicken, and I like finding new recipes.
 I like yours because of the balsamic and ketchup.
 Most recipes I’ve tried use orange marmalade, and I don’t usually have this in the pantry all the time, unlike ketchup and balsamic, they are staples in my pantry.

 I am confused on the crockpot orange chicken- so you soak chicken then flour and then put it BACK in the milk again? and back into flour again? or are you saying to repeat twice – in meaning that you do all ONCE but in two batches? love your recipes!